 The entire Scroll series (SC #149-159) was designed by Herman Herbert Schwartz and printed by the Canadian Bank Note Co.

-Printed by the Canadian Bank Note Co., the stamp was designed by Herman Herbert Schwartz.
-The Scroll series, which began being issued in October 1928 and depicted scroll work as part of its design, replaced the Admiral stamp series of earlier years.
+It saw its first issue in October 1928 and depicts scroll work as part of its design.
+The series replaced the Admiral series of earlier years.

-Because Canada’s regular issue postage stamp designs went unchanged for 16 years, in 1928, the department to issue a new series of definitives featuring a contemporary portrait of King George V. As noted earlier, scroll work replaced the crowns on the design, and the stamps were bilingual with the words “postes” and “post.”
+Because Canada’s regular-issue stamp designs went unchanged for 16 years, the department issued the new series of definitives featuring a contemporary portrait of King George V. As noted above, scrollwork replaced the crowns on the design, and the stamps were bilingual (with the words “postes” and “post”).